puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

         }

 > You have written a new module containing a new class that includes two other classes.
-Puppet now knows about this your new class, and it can be added to the console and assigned to your node.
 >
 > Note the following about your new class:
 >